eriky/esrest/README.md

 (or request) more functionality.

 ## How to use EsREST
-Since you are a coder, for now I would like to refer you to the unit tests of EsREST.
-I try to cover as much code as possible with the unit tests, so there is example code of all the public EsREST methods.
+For now I would like to refer you to the unit tests of EsREST.
+I try to cover as much code as possible with the unit tests, so there should be example code for all the public EsREST methods.

 ## TODO's
 * Write documentation with samples